 You would have liked to say yes, you would have liked to tell him you have the greatest boyfriend in the entire world, who consumes so many thoughts as you go to sleep at night.
 But you don’t and you can’t and you realize, all those things he ever said, were just a compilation of words that sounded nice.

-In that time you found out each other’s secrets.
+At that time you found out each other’s secrets.
 You viewed the skeletons in each other’s closets with a smile holding them as they shed tears.
 You grew to know their story as well as become a part of it, but the part you played in one another’s story was only temporary.

 Even if it was temporary, there is no denying you fell in love with everything they were, even if part of that was a toxic relationship full of false promises and a life full of almost things that never came to be.